Computer Science (COMP) 674

 - NP-complete problems

-In order to receive credit for COMP 674, you must achieve a cumulative course grade of "C+" (66 percent) or better, and must achieve an average grade of at least 60 percent on the assignments, and at least 60 percent on the final examination.
+To receive credit for COMP 674, you must achieve a cumulative course grade of B- (70 percent) or better, and must achieve an average grade of at least 60% on the assignments and 60% on the final examination.
 Your cumulative course grade will be based on the following assessment.

 |Assignment 1 (after Unit 2)||20%|